systemed/tilemaker/README.md

 ## Out-of-the-box setup

-Tilemaker comes with configuration files compatible with the popular [OpenMapTiles](https://openmaptiles.org) schema, and a demonstration map server.
+tilemaker comes with configuration files compatible with the popular [OpenMapTiles](https://openmaptiles.org) schema, and a demonstration map server.
 You'll run tilemaker to make vector tiles from your `.osm.pbf` source data.
 To create the tiles, run this from the tilemaker directory:

     tilemaker --input /path/to/your/input.osm.pbf \
         --output /path/to/your/output.mbtiles